Migration Guide: Enable Reverse Proxy Feature

 You can manage tokens later with:

-docker exec -it netbird-server netbird-mgmt token revoke <token-id>
+docker exec -it netbird-server /go/bin/netbird-server token revoke <token-id> \

 Step 3: Add the proxy service to docker-compose.yml

 Add the following service to your docker-compose.yml.
-Replace the placeholder values with your actual domains:
+Adjust the depends_on value to match your management service name:

 proxy: